Datasheet: AC voltage accuracy varies by frequency

 #

-# RIGHT — each control appears ONLY where inventory says:
+# RIGHT — each control appears ONLY where the datasheet lists it:

 controls: